 \textbf{Momentum Iterative (MI)}~\cite{dong2018boosting} integrates the momentum term into the iterative optimization of attacks, in order to stabilize the update directions and escape from poor local maxima.
 This momentum term accumulates a velocity vector in the gradient direction of the loss function across iterations.

-\textbf{Nesterov Iterative (NI)}~\cite{lin2020nesterov} is based on an improved momentum method that further also leverages the look ahead property of Nesterov Accelerated Gradient (NAG) by making a jump in the direction of previously accumulated gradients before computing the gradients in the current iteration.
+\textbf{Nesterov Iterative (NI)}~\cite{lin2020nesterov} is based on an improved momentum method that also leverages the look ahead property of Nesterov Accelerated Gradient (NAG) by making a jump in the direction of previously accumulated gradients before computing the current gradients.
 This makes the attack escape from poor local maxima more easily and faster.

 \textbf{Pre-gradient guided Iterative (PI)}~\cite{wang2021boosting} follows a similar idea as NI, but it makes a jump based on only the gradients from the last iteration instead of all previously accumulated gradients.